danielkellyio/runway-avatars/article/article.md

 The prompt that I ended up going with was this:
 "A moving avatar that looks around subtly, blinks, looks forward, and seems to be looking at the camera, seemless loop, centered with space on either side"

 The seamless loop didn't quite work out and because of the dimensions Runway supports, we had to crop the avatar.
-Alternately you could use something like photoshop to generatively expand the image to 1280x768 from it's original square dimensions but the current result is still pretty cool.
+Alternately you could use something like Photoshop to generatively expand the image to 1280x768 from it's original square dimensions but the current result is still pretty cool.

 ![rendered video of an avatar](./images/smoking-man.gif)